relgies/Education/Cisco/DevNet Associate/DEVASC-200-901/07 - RESTful API Requests and Responses/main.md

 &nbsp;

-REST services have to be stateless.  each individual request contains all the information the server needs to perform the request and return a response, regardless of other requests made by the same API user.
+REST services have to be stateless.
+Each individual request contains all the information the server needs to perform the request and return a response, regardless of other requests made by the same API user.
 The server should not need any additional information from previous requests to fulfill the current request.
 The URI identifies the resource, and the body contains the state of the resource.
 A stateless service is easy to scale horizontally, allowing additional servers to be added or removed as necessary without worry about routing subsequent requests to the same server.
 The servers can be further load balanced as necessary.

 &nbsp;